UoB-COMSM0166/2025-group-30/README.md

 To increase the game's difficulty and reflect real-world limitations on how much a person can carry, each player can catch a maximum of five haystacks at a time.
 If this limit is exceeded, the character will stumble and drop all collected hay.
 This mechanic not only adds tension but also introduces strategic decision-making—players must carefully balance between collecting more hay and emptying their basket in time.

 As hay accumulates, the character's movement speed gradually slows down, requiring players to choose the right moment to clear their collection bucket and maintain agility.
-Building on the original gameplay, the game introduces more challenging elements, During the game, players must avoid falling shovels to prevent their currently carried hay from being cleared.
-To overcome the gravity-based slowdown and increase movement speed, players should try to catch the falling SpeedBoot.
-To raise the maximum hay-carrying limit from 5 to 10, players need to catch the falling ProteinShaker.
-In addition, the game features a "perfect catch" mechanic: if the next piece of hay overlaps almost perfectly with the previous one within a certain range, it is considered a perfect catch, rewarding the player with an extra 2 seconds of gameplay time.

-To enrich the overall experience, the game offers not only a single-player mode, but also a two-player co-op mode and a two-player competitive mode.
-These design elements add depth to the gameplay, delivering a fun, fast-paced, and relaxing farm harvesting experience.
+Building on the original gameplay, the game introduces more challenging elements: in single-player mode, players must dodge falling shovels and buckets while collecting stars for extra lives.
+In two-player mode, players can either collaborate to achieve a shared goal or compete to see who finishes first.
+These design features enrich the gameplay and deliver a fun, fast-paced, yet relaxing farm harvest experience.

 The following table shows the main elements of the game:
 <p align="center">